After upgrading your PC to Windows 10, did the Administrator account become disabled?

 If there’s no positive change, that’s not a problem.
 Try the next method.

-You can use the Registry Editor to resolve several faults within a computer system.
-However, you must know how to use the database.
+You can use the Registry Editor to resolve faults within your computer system.
+However, you must know how to use the tool.
 Even the smallest mistake you make in the registry can lead to severe system malfunctions.

 However, if you install Auslogics Registry Cleaner on your PC, you can feel safe when performing registry operations.
-With the tool, you can completely wipe out issues within the system registry.
+With the tool, you can completely wipe out system registry issues.

 Resolve PC Issues with Auslogics BoostSpeed

 Besides cleaning and optimizing your PC, BoostSpeed protects privacy, diagnoses hardware issues, offers tips for boosting speed and provides 20+ tools to cover most PC maintenance and service needs.